 The organization will cover the following conference expenses for each individual, in accordance with signed iCon Attendance Agreement.
-It is the Attendee’s responsibility to pay all fees/costs associated with conference and provide MSUG Treasurer valid receipts for reimbursement.
-In the case an attendee is unable to fund their expenses it is their responsibility to make arrangements with the MSUG Treasurer prior to accepting the agreement for suitable payment plan:
+It is the Attendee’s responsibility to pay all fees/costs associated with conference and provide the MSUG Treasurer valid receipts for reimbursement.
+In the case an attendee is unable to pre-pay their conference expenses; it is their responsibility to make arrangements with the MSUG Treasurer prior to accepting the agreement for a suitable payment plan:

-- Maximum of (3) three nights stay in the standard hotel room at the conference site.
-(Any room upgrade charge is the responsibility of the attendee.)
+Maximum of (3) three nights stay in a hotel room at the conference site.